-sumer cassette?), patch a 421m into the

-device and peak limiting.
+Anytime you change recording media, especially between a professional format and a consumer format (how about DAT to consumer cassette?), patch a 421m into the recording chain to perform a gentle squeeze to match the signal level to the input of the next device and peak limiting.
 Try 2:1 RATIO; set the TARGET OUTPUT LEVEL control for the average level that you need and use the limiter to control the peaks.